howethomas/vcon-lifecycle/README.md

 The phases of a vCons life include:

-1. **vCon Created**: The call completes and a vCon is created with call metadata stored in the vCon Registry.
+1. **vConCreated**: The call completes, and a vCon is created with call metadata stored in the vCon Registry.

-2. **Recording Added**: The actual recording is saved and added to the attachments section of the vCon.
+2. **RecordingAdded**: The actual recording is saved and added to the attachments section of the vCon.

-3. **vCon Sent**: The Data Originator sends the vCon to the Data Controller with integrity protection using SCITT.
+3. **vConSent**: The Data Originator sends the vCon to the Data Controller with integrity protection using SCITT.

-4. **vCon Received**: The Data Controller receives the vCon and records this in the SCITT Transparency Service.
+4. **vConReceived**: The Data Controller receives the vCon and records this in the SCITT Transparency Service.

-5. **vCon Enhanced**: The Data Controller adds transcription, license information, and identifies themselves.
+5. **vConEnhanced**: The Data Controller adds transcription and license information and identifies themselves.

-6. **vCon Sent to Processors**: The Data Controller sends the vCon to relevant Data Processors.
+6. **vConSentToProcessors**: The Data Controller sends the vCon to relevant Data Processors.
 7. **Data Processing**: Value-added services are performed on the vCon data.

 8. **vCon Deletion**: The vCon is deleted when no longer needed, when consent is revoked, or when it expires.